tahoe-lafs/zfec/zfec/README.rst

 ------------

 This package is managed with the "setuptools" package management tool.
-To build and install the package directly into your system, just run "python ./setup.py install".
-If you prefer to keep the package limited to a specific directory so that you can manage it yourself (perhaps by using the "GNU stow") tool, then give it these arguments: "python ./setup.py install --single-version-externally-managed --record=${specificdirectory}/zfec-install.log --prefix=${specificdirectory}"
+To build and install the package directly into your system, just run ``python ./setup.py install``.
+If you prefer to keep the package limited to a specific directory so that you can manage it yourself (perhaps by using the "GNU stow") tool, then give it these arguments: ``python ./setup.py install --single-version-externally-managed --record=${specificdirectory}/zfec-install.log --prefix=${specificdirectory}``

-To run the self-tests, execute "python ./setup.py test" (or if you have Twisted Python installed, you can run "trial zfec" for nicer output and test options.)
+To run the self-tests, execute ``python ./setup.py test`` (or if you have Twisted Python installed, you can run ``trial zfec`` for nicer output and test options.)
 This will run the tests of the C API, the Python API, and the command-line tools.

-To run the tests of the Haskell API:
+To run the tests of the Haskell API: ``runhaskell haskell/test/FECTest.hs``
-    % runhaskell haskell/test/FECTest.hs

 Note that in order to run the Haskell API tests you must have installed the library first due to the fact that the interpreter cannot process FEC.hs as it